 With two-factor authentication, your account is protected not only by what you know (your password) but also by what you have (your phone usually).

 You should absolutely use 2FA to protect your email, data repositories, online documents, finances and other matters.

 There is basically no difference in what authenticator you decide to use – Google Authenticator, Microsoft Authenticator or a trusted third-party source authenticator application.
 If in doubt, your IT department is the source of truth for such recommendations.

-Deploying and Upgrading Security Solutions
+Deploying and Upgrading Security Solutions for Remote Work

 A perimeter firewall and antimalware are two essential security solutions that should be deployed in every company that deals with data.